PaoloMissier/CSC8101-2017-18-Coursework/index.md

 **Important**: You may notice that on the left hand side of the MLlib page there are links to two versions of each page, one under the heading "MLlib: Main Guide" and one under the heading "MLlib: RDD-based API Guide".
 You should **follow the Main Guide** as the other guide is now deprecated..

-## Tasks

-Below are a list of the individual tasks you will be expected to complete as part of your spark batch coursework.
-We try to describe each task in detail, however if you are ever in doubt please ask a demonstrator during a practical.

 #### Incremental progress

-As you can see, there are several tasks for you to complete in this coursework.
-Some of them may prove fairly challenging depending upon your prior level of experience.
-You may well not complete them all.
+As you can see below, there are several tasks for you to complete in this coursework.
+Some of them may prove challenging depending upon your prior level of experience.
-However, we would like to avoid a situation in which students get stuck on task 1 or 2 and then either give up or struggle on for days, never attempting the later tasks.
+If you struggle with Task 1, you can re-start from Task 2 as this requires loading the **mv_sampled.parquet** and therefore does not require you to have completed Task 1.
-So, we have marked certain tasks with the symbol **(?)** which means  that the task is optional.

-**(?)** if a task is optional, this simply means that later tasks do not depend on its output.
+Additionally we have marked certain tasks with the symbol **(?)** which means  that the task is optional. if a task is optional, this simply means that later tasks do not depend on its output.
 This means you can move on from such a task if you are stuck.
-To be clear, an optional task is still worth marks.
+To be clear, you do not get marks for an optional task that you have not attempted.

+## Tasks

 #### Task 0: Environment Setup

-If you are planning to develop using Python, you can use a Jupyter notebook (like those used in the lectures) which is hosted on your VM.
+You should be using a pyspark Jupyter notebook (like those used in the lectures) which is hosted on your VM.
 To start the notebook server log into your VM and run the following command:

 `$ pyspark`